samuelxyz/drg-analysis/lok1.md

 The upgrade tree of the weapon is in a rather sad state.
 Most tiers have preferred or strongly preferred options with a few specific edge cases.
 * In Tier 1:
-  * Damage vs ammo, neither option leaves you with much total ammo so you might as well take damage and get better DPS.
+  * Damage vs ammo.
+Neither option leaves you with much total damage, so you might as well take the damage upgrade and get better DPS.
 (6048 vs 5832 is less than 4% extra, or one extra grunt per resupply.)
 Most builds should probably take damage, except for the standard ECR build which is not focused on single targets and takes ammo.
 * In Tier 2:
   * T2A (tight lock-on field, long range) is generally considered the best in that tier as it allows you to precisely specify which target you want to place locks on - obviously a useful capability for a single-target weapon.
 It also gives you a huge range.
 It is even useful for ECR to concentrate three locks onto a single target in order to activate the overclock's signature explosion - with a wider lock-on field, the locks tend to get scattered over multiple targets which can waste both time and ammo.
 * In Tier 3: